 In this video series, Professor James Larkin, Medical Oncologist, The Royal Marsden Hospital, discusses sequencing strategies for Stage IV melanoma.
 The videos address strategies for neoadjuvant and adjuvant therapy, first-line and subsequent lines of therapy, single-agent and combination immunotherapy, BRAF-targeted therapy, the management of brain metastases, clinical trials, and management of refractory disease.
 The videos were recorded on August 9, 2023.

 In 2018 he was elected as a Fellow of the Academy of Medical Sciences and in 2020 as an NIHR Senior Investigator.
-In 2022 he was appointed as Head of the Royal Marsden Skin Unit, Joint Training Programme Director for Medical Oncology and Lead of the Cancer Immunotherapy Theme at The Royal Marsden/Institute of Cancer Research NIHR Biomedical Research Centre.
-Professor Larkin serves as a medical advisor to the patient advocacy group Melanoma UK, as a trustee of the Kidney Cancer Support Network and sits on the Medical Advisory Board of the International Kidney Cancer Coalition.
+In 2022 he was appointed to roles as Head of The Royal Marsden Skin Unit, Royal Marsden Joint Training Programme Director for Medical Oncology and Lead of the Cancer Immunotherapy Theme at The Royal Marsden / Institute of Cancer Research NIHR Biomedical Research Centre.
+Since 2024 he has hosted the educational podcast ‘Melanoma Matters’ with his US colleague Professor Sapna Patel and in 2026 he will be Scientific Co-Chair of the Annual European Society of Medical Oncology meeting in Madrid.

 When should neoadjuvant or adjuvant therapy be considered in stage IV disease?